Support Centre

 The international transfer of personal data is permitted solely in the following cases (Article 33 of the LGPD):

-• to countries or international organisations that provide an appropriate level of protection of personal data provided for by the LGPD;
+• to countries or international organizations that provide an appropriate level of protection of personal data provided for by the LGPD;

 • when the controller provides and demonstrates guarantees of compliance with the principles and rights of the data subject and data protection regime established in the LGPD, in the form of: